realworldocaml/book/book/testing/README.md

 val maybe_consume : t -> now:Time_ns.t -> [ `Consumed | `No_capacity ]
 ```

-We now want to demonstrate the behavior of the system by running
+We can demonstrate the behavior of the system by running through some
-through some examples.
-The first step is to write some helper
+examples.
+The first step is to write some helper functions that will
-functions that will make the examples themselves shorter and easier to read.
+make the examples themselves shorter and easier to read.

 ```ocaml file=examples/correct/rate_limiter_show_bug/test.ml,part=1
 open!
 Core